MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ---
 # How to: Change fonts and colors in Visual Studio

 You can change the fonts and the colors in Visual Studio in many ways.
-For example, you can change the default blue color theme to the dark theme (also referred to as "dark mode.")
+For example, you can change the default blue color theme to the dark theme (also referred to as "dark mode").
 And, you can change the default font and text size to a different font and size.

 ## Change the color theme